tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 - The server will store the expected response XRES, the PQC KEM private key sk.
 The server will forward the EAP AKA' AV to peer along with pk.

-- The USIM will validate the AKA challenge received, also verifies the MAC-I. After the verification is successful and if the peer also supports the Forward secrecy, peer will invoke kemEncaps using pk:
+- The USIM will validate the AKA challenge received, also verifies the MAC.
+After the verification is successful and if the peer also supports the Forward secrecy, peer will invoke kemEncaps using pk:

 ~~~
    ct, ss = kemEncaps(pk)
 ~~~

-"ct" is the ciphertext from PQC KEM whereas "ss" is shared secret key.
+"ct" is the ciphertext from kemEncaps whereas "ss" is shared secret key.

-- The peer will send the Authentication response RES and enc to the server.
+- The peer will send the Authentication response RES and ct to the server.

 - The server will verify the RES with XRES.
 The server will use the ct and PQC KEM private key sk to generate shared secret: